-The realization of Hermitian holomorphic bundles gives natural operations between Cowen-Douglas operators.
-A related question then is the following: Given a Hermitian holomorphic bundle $E$, when can one find a Cowen-Douglas operator $T$ such that $\mathcal{E}_T=E?$ It is known that at least for ${E}=\mathcal{E}_{T_1}\otimes \mathcal{E}_{T_2}$ with $T_1\in B_n(\Omega)$ and $T_2\in B_m(\Omega)$, such a Cowen-Douglas operator $T$ exists.
-In \cite{Lin}, Q. Lin proved the existence of a Cowen-Douglas operator $"T_1*T_2"$ defined on the space $\bigvee \limits_{w \in \Omega} \ker(T_1-w) \otimes \ker(T_2-w)$ such that $\mathcal{E}_{T_1*T_2}=\mathcal{E}_{T_1}\otimes \mathcal{E}_{T_2}.$ However, for tensor products of holomorphic bundles in general, the answer to this question is still unknown.
 Note that the problem is also related to the similarity of Cowen-Douglas operators.
 According to the work initiated by the second author and S. Treil, an operator model theorem plays a key role in the similarity problem.
-If $T_1$ is a Cowen-Douglas operator of index one, an operator $T$ similar to ${T_1}^{n}$ is assumed to have a holomorphic bundle $\mathcal{E}_{T}$ with a tensor product structure.
-When $T_1$ is $M_z^*,$ the adjoint of the multiplication opeator on a weighted Bergman space, this kind geometric structure of the operator $T$ can be naturally obtained for $T$ that is an $n$-hypercontraction.
+If $T_1$ is a Cowen-Douglas operator of index one, an operator $T$ similar to ${T^{n}_1}$ is assumed to have a holomorphic bundle $\mathcal{E}_{T}$ with a tensor product structure.
+When $T_1$ is $M_z^*,$ the adjoint of the multiplication operator on a weighted Bergman space, this kind of geometric structure of the operator $T$ can be naturally obtained for $T$ that is an $n$-hypercontraction.
 In this case, $\mathcal{E}_{T}$ is unitarily equivalent to $\mathcal{E}_{T_1}\otimes \mathcal{E}$ for some holomorphic bundle $\mathcal{E}$.
 Since $T$ is similar to $T_1$, this bundle $\mathcal{E}$ cannot have any Cowen-Douglas operator theoretical realization.
 This means that $\mathcal{E}_{T}$ cannot be equal to $\mathcal{E}_{T_1}\otimes \mathcal{E}_{T_2}$ for any Cowen-Douglas operator $T_2$.
 Now, when $T_1$ is a Cowen-Douglas operator with index $n$, the problem of determining similarity does not have a clear solution.
 To give a sufficient condition for the similarity of irreducible Cowen-Douglas operators without an operator model theorem, we need the following result on operator theoretical realization.
-This theorem should be compared to Q. Lin's theorem mentioned above.
+This theorem also gives a positive answer to the above question in a special case.

 Denote by $\text{Hol}(\Omega, \mathbb{C}^m)$ the space of all $\mathbb{C}^m$-valued holomorphic functions defined on a domain $\Omega$.
 Let $T \in B_n(\Omega)$ be such that $T\sim_{u} (M^*_z, \mathcal{H}_{{K}})$, where ${K}(z, w)=({K}_{i,j}(z,w))_{m\times m}$ and $\mathcal{H}_{{K}}\subseteq \text{Hol}(\Omega, \mathbb{C}^m)$.